Cardinals soar to first ever state semifinals

-MARBLE HILL — Ask any athlete about playing in big events such as the Class 3 quarterfinals and they all say it becomes just basketball.
+MARBLE HILL, Mo. — Ask any athlete about playing in significant events such as the Class 3 quarterfinals and they all say it becomes just basketball.

 But it’s more than just a basketball game.
 The stakes are higher.
 The crowd is bigger.
 The volume is louder.